 Debunked: Even if you are healthy, you can still get the flu.
 While your risk may be lower than others, you can still easily spread it to those who are more susceptible than you.
 Healthy people should still get the flu shot to protect themselves and others around them.
 Even among healthy folks, the flu shot can prevent days lost from work.

-Debunked: The flu is contagious about two days before and seven days after symptoms appear.
+Debunked: The flu is contagious about one day before and five to seven days after symptoms appear.
 More of a reason to get the flu shot!
 You could feel fine and still be spreading the flu.

 Debunked: As long as the flu is going around, a flu shot is effective and recommended.
 It’s important to keep in mind that it takes two weeks for the flu shot to start working.

-With more than 7,700 people in North Carolina testing positive for the flu in the 2016-2017 season, you should get your flu shot.
+With more than 12,000 people testing positive for the flu in the 2017-2018 season, you should get your flu shot.
 If you’re a Blue Cross NC member, use the What’s True about the Flu page on our website to find the flu shot provider closest to you.